 The airport traces its history back to World War I. In response to Zeppelin bombing raids on London and Croydon, the site was selected as part of the Royal Flying Corps Home Defence in December 1915.
+A parcel of land to the West of Plough Lane, Wallington belonging to Manor Farm was requisitioned under the Defence of the Realm Act.
 The first aircraft, two B.E.
 2C’s, arrived at Royal Flying Corps Station Beddington in January 1916.
 As the war continued, additional aircraft were stationed at Beddington including Sopwith Camels, Sopwith Pups, Avro 504’s and Bristol Fighters.
 These aircraft were involved in a number of defensive sorties against Zeppelin and Gotha bombers raids through 1916 and 1917.

 On the 1st April 1918, the Royal Flying Corps and Royal Naval Air Service were merged to form the Royal Air Force.
 Training duties at Croydon were taken on by No.29 Training Squadron, Royal Air Force.
 In 1919, HRH Prince Albert, later King George VI, and HRH Prince of Wales, later King Edward VIII, received flying training at Croydon with No.29 Training Squadron.